-There are a host of surveys in the stress research literature.
-Sion et al.\cite{sioni2015stress} listed physiological signals that are being used for stress detection.
-Thapliyal et al.\cite{thapliyal2017stress} introduced standard stress detection tools and devices.
-Carneiro et al.\cite{carneiro2017new} described techniques to access and monitor stress in offices and other workplaces.
-Alberdi et al.\cite{alberdi2016towards} provided a comprehensive survey on stress recognition for office environments.
-They described the signals and their related features as well as successful neural network models that detect stress.
-Can et al.\cite{can2019stress} investigated stress in daily life using wearables and smartphones.
+There is a host of surveys in the stress research literature.
+Alberdi et al. \cite{sioni2015stress} listed physiological signals used for stress detection.
+Fukazawa et al. \cite{thapliyal2017stress} introduced standard stress detection tools and devices.
+Carneiro \cite{carneiro2017new} described techniques to access and monitor stress in offices and other workplaces.
+Alberdi et al. \cite{alberdi2016towards} provided a comprehensive survey on stress recognition for office environments.
+They described the signals and their related features, as well as successful neural network models that detect stress.
+Using wearables and smartphones, \cite{can2019stress} investigated stress in daily life.
 They briefly described stress and its impact on society and investigated the stress tests and related signals.
-However, they did not discuss instruments and devices detecting stress, signal properties, machine learning features, and training parameters.
-Fukazawa et al.\cite{fukazawa2020smartphone} provided a comprehensive survey of stress detection signals and techniques from a machine learning perspective.
+However, they did not discuss instruments and devices detecting stress, signal properties, machine learning features, or training parameters.
+In another paper, Fukazawa et al. \cite{fukazawa2019predicting} provided a comprehensive survey of stress detection signals and techniques from a machine learning perspective.
 They only used location, activity, phone usage, context, sleep, and speech features to detect stress.
-They covered several papers that used a specific signal for stress detection and investigated how commonly a method or signal is used by showing its percentage use across the years.
-Panicker et al.\cite{panicker2019survey} presented a comprehensive survey on stress detection.
+They covered several papers that used a specific signal for stress detection and investigated how commonly a method or signal is used by showing its using percentage across the years.
+Panicker et al. \cite{panicker2019survey} presented a comprehensive survey on stress detection.
 They provided a comprehensive description of emotions and their organismic subsystems.
 They also provided definitions of stress, enumerated stress detection signals and devices, presented three different stages of stress, and evaluated the correlation and differences between different types of stress and emotions.
-Sun et al.\cite{sun2010activity} presented an activity-aware stress detection model using Galvanic Skin Response (GSR), Electrocardiogram (ECG), and accelerometer data in three different situations of sitting, standing, and walking for 20 volunteers.
-They labeled the data based on the task category and achieved 92.4\% accuracy for mental stress using decision trees.
-Zhai and Barreto\cite{zhai2006stress} applied a Support Vector Machine (SVM) to differentiate between stressful and relaxing states using Blood Volume Pulse (BVP), Galvanic Skin Response (GSR), Skin Temperature (TEMP), and Pupil Diameter (PD) and achieved 90\% accuracy with two-class classification.
-Kurniawan et al.\cite{kurniawan2013stress} investigated several classification methods such as SVM and Gaussian Mixture Models (GMM) to detect stress levels using GSR and speech features.
-Kurniawan et al.\cite{kurniawan2013stress} gained between 70 to 80 percent accuracy using GSR and 92 percent accuracy by combining both the speech and GSR using four classification techniques, namely KMeans, decision tree, Gaussian Mixture Model (GMM) classification models, and Support Vector Machine (SVM).
-Moreover, some authors use thermal images to detect stress or deception detection\cite{pavlidis2005system}.
+Zhang et al. \cite{zhang2020emotion} explored the integration of multiple physiological signals, including EEG, EMG, GSR, and ECG, for emotion detection across various daily activities.
+By constructing a deep neural network architecture, they achieved 95 percent accuracy in binary classification of arousal by combining task-specific representations for each signal type.
+The proposed LSTM-based model demonstrated high accuracy, emphasizing the complementary nature of physiological and visual stress indicators.
+Kurniawan \cite{kurniawan2013stress} investigated several classification methods, such as SVM and Gaussian Mixture Models (GMM), to detect stress levels using GSR and speech features.
+They gained between 70 to 80 percent accuracy using GSR and 92 percent accuracy by combining both the speech and GSR using four classification techniques, namely K-means, decision tree, GMM, and SVM classification models.
+Moreover, some authors use thermal images to detect stress or deception detection \cite{pavlidis2005system}.